-To clean the chain bar, use a proprietary saw chain cleaning solution, solvent, or mixture of ammonia and water to help remove dirt, grease and resin/sap, particularly from within the saw chain groove (A) and the lubricant inlet hole (B).
+To clean the chain bar, use a proprietary saw chain cleaning solution, solvent, or mixture of ammonia and water to help remove dirt, grease and resin/sap, particularly from within the saw chain groove (A), the lubricant inlet hole (B), and the tension adjustment wheel (C).
 Use suitable tools or objects to help dislodge any stubborn particles from within the saw chain groove.